HomeArticlesComparisonJSON vs YAML vs XML

 Overview

-JSON (JavaScript Object Notation, RFC 8259) was introduced in the early 2000s and became the dominant data interchange format for REST APIs by 2010.
+JSON (JavaScript Object Notation, RFC 8259) arrived in the early 2000s and became the dominant data interchange format for REST APIs by 2010.
 Its design philosophy is minimal: six data types (string, number, boolean, null, array, object), no comments, no trailing commas, string-only keys.
-These constraints make it fast and unambiguous to parse.
+These constraints are exactly what make it fast and unambiguous to parse.

 XML (eXtensible Markup Language, W3C standard 1998) is the oldest of the three.
 Its tag-based syntax is verbose but expressive, with support for attributes, namespaces, and the most mature schema validation ecosystem (XSD).
 It underpins SOAP, RSS, SVG, and HL7 healthcare messaging.